FENCE: Feasible Evasion Attacks on Neural Networks in Constrained Environments: Methodology

 \subsection{Challenges}

 Existing evasion attacks are mostly designed for continuous domains, such as image classification, where adversarial examples have pixel values in a fixed range (e.g., [0,1]) and can be modified independently~\cite{Carlini17,madry2017towards,athalye2018obfuscated}.
-However, the vast majority of applications use tabular data, resulting in feature dependencies and physical-world constraints that need to be respected.
+However, many applications in cyber security use tabular data, resulting in feature dependencies and physical-world constraints that need to be respected.

-Several previous work address evasion attacks in domains with tabular data.
+Several previous works address evasion attacks in domains with tabular data.
 The evasion attack for malware detection by Grosse et al.~\cite{Grosse17}, which directly leverages JSMA~\cite{Papernot17}, modifies binary features corresponding to system calls.
 Kolosnjaji et al.~\cite{kolosnjaji2018adversarial} use the attack of Biggio et al.~\cite{Biggio13} to append selected bytes at the end of the malware file.
 Suciu et al.~\cite{suciu2018exploring} also append bytes in selected regions of malicious files.
-Kulynych et al. ~\cite{kulynych2018evading} introduce a graphical framework in which an adversary constructs all feasible transformation of an input, and then uses graph search to determine the path of minimum cost to generate an adversarial example.
+Kulynych et al. ~\cite{kulynych2018evading} introduce a graphical framework in which an adversary constructs all feasible transformations of an input, and then uses graph search to determine the path of the minimum cost to generate an adversarial example.

-Neither of these approaches are applicable to our general setting.
-None of these attacks satisfy the required dependencies in the resulting adversarial vector.
-We believe that crafting adversarial examples that are feasible, and respect all the application constraints and dependencies to be a significant challenge.
+Neither of these approaches is applicable to our general setting because the attacks do not satisfy the required dependencies in the resulting adversarial vector.
+Crafting adversarial examples that are feasible, and respecting all the application constraints and dependencies poses a significant challenge.
 Once application constraints are specified, the resulting optimization problem for creating adversarial examples includes a number of non-linear constraints and cannot be solved directly using out-of-the-box optimization methods.

 In order to measure the feasibility of adversarial examples, we run the existing Carlini and Wagner (C\&W) attack~\cite{Carlini17} on a malicious domain classification.
 The details of the attack adaptation for this application are given in Section~\ref{sec:madeapp}.
 We considered the balanced case, in which the number of \mal\ and \ben\ examples is equal in training.
 While the attack reaches 98\% success at a distance of 20, the resulting adversarial examples are outside the feasibility region.
 An example is included in Table~\ref{tab:cw}, and the description of the features is given in Table~\ref{tab:features_id}.
 In this case, the average number of connections is not equal to the total number of connections divided by the number of IPs contacting the domain.
 Additionally, the average ratio of received bytes over sent bytes should be equal to the maximum and minimum values (as the number of IPs contacting the domain is 1).